White with black or brown markings.

 The Fox Terrier is enthusiastically playful especially with children, but has been known to bite.
 This dog is a lovable dynamo; it is scrappy and impulsive.
 It is extremely loyal and devoted to its family and does not hide its jealously.
 It is highly intelligent; it is great at learning tricks.
 This dog enjoys being part of the family and will become destructive without enough exercise and attention.
 It is one of the most aggressive breeds; the Fox Terrier has a pronounced tendency to pick fights with other dogs, even large ones, and is not generally trustworthy with other pets.
 It will also hunt and possibly kill other animals, such as birds, if given the chance.

-This Terrier often bites, and although it loves to play, it should be watched with children.
 It gets along with other dogs, provided it is thoroughly socialized at an early age.
 It needs firm, consistent obedience training; it tends to be willful.
 Behavior problems may include dominance challenges, especially with meek owners; guarding objects, places and its own food from the owner, and excessive barking.
 It likes to bark, although the high-pitched barking can be annoying and may cause problems with neighbors.

 The short coat of the Smooth Fox Terrier is easy to groom.
 Brush with a firm bristle brush, and bathe or dry shampoo when necessary.
 This breed is an average shedder.
 If your Wirehaired Fox Terrier will be a pet, you can get away with brushing it with a firm bristle brush and bathing only when necessary.
 To keep your Wirehaired Fox Terrier’s coat looking best, it must be stripped several times a year and more frequently for show dogs.
 The Wirehaired Fox Terrier sheds little to no hair and is good for allergy sufferers.
 The Amertoy is a light shedder.
 Occasionally comb and brush the smooth coat.